View Mabel Christenson's Obituary on greenbaypressgazette.com and share memories

 She was preceded in death by a brother, Norman Petry; sisters, Mary Petry and Elizabeth (Betty) Braun; brothers-in-law, Ronald Devos Sr., Richard Jeanquart, Robert Braun, and Norbert Ciha; and great-granddaughter, Matilda Grace Baudhuin.

 Per her wishes, Mabel will be cremated, and her ashes scattered on the Petry farm in Red River.
 Therefore, there will be no wake or funeral service.
 Proko-Wall Funeral Home is assisting the family.
+On-line condolences may be sent to the Christenson family by going to www.prokowall.com.
 In lieu of gifts or flowers, the family requests donations be made in her name to the Wisconsin Humane Society:

 1830 Radisson Street Green Bay, WI 54302